 |6||Noma||Best for small rooms|

 |7||Austin||Best for odors|

 PURO²XYGEN: Best overall air purifier

 When it comes to performance, energy efficiency, noise levels, and price, one air purifier indisputably comes out trumps.
 This PURO²XYGEN purifier carries the day thanks to its flawless operation and good value for money.

-This air purifier features a 6-stage purification system which makes for ultra-advanced filtration, and it can handle rooms up to 50 square metres.
-As well as a HEPA P500 filter that can remove 99.98% of airborne contaminants, including mould, dust, and pet dander, it also has an activated carbon filter to remove smoke and other unpleasant odours.
+This air purifier features a 6-stage purification system that makes for ultra-advanced filtration, and it can handle rooms up to 50 square meters.
+As well as a HEPA P500 filter that can remove 99.98% of airborne contaminants, including mold, dust, and pet dander, it also has an activated carbon filter to remove smoke and other unpleasant odors.

 Another great feature is the fact you can operate it remotely from the bed or sofa using the remote control, while an indicator tells you the status of both the air and the filter.